YingkaiFu/note/Ubuntu  Tips.md

 ## 1. Disk type verification

-If your disk type is GPT, we remomend you to use UEFI model to install Ubuntu.
+If your disk type is GPT, we remomend you to use UEFI mode to install Ubuntu.

 ## 2. Create disk partitions

-I recommend to mount partitions according to the following strategy. * 30%: / * 10%: Swap space * 60%: /home
+I recommend to creat partitions according to the following strategy.
+* 30%: /
+* 10%: Swap space
+* 60%: /home

 **NO OTHER PARTITIONS NEEDED!
 These partitions are enough!**

 ## 3. Correct time discrepancy

-If you install ubunut along with Windows, you have to change your time to avoid both systems have different time.
+If you install ubuntu along with Windows, you have to correct your time to avoid both systems have different time.

 ```bash
 sudo apt-get install ntpdate